 How can you add these traits to your practice in radiology?
 Participate in electives that involve interdisciplinary management.
 Question your fellow clinicians about the clinical significance of your interpretations.
 Shadow physicians in other specialties.

 These excellent radiologists are folks that overcame incredible odds to get to where they are today.
 By sheer determination of will, they take an interpretation of a film to a new level, farther than the typical radiologist.
 They look into clinical issues more deeply than others.
 In fact, they don’t just stop at the typical differential diagnosis.
 They can tell you the hows and the whys of what they find.
 When a clinician stops by, they are mesmerized by the litany of what these clinicians seem to know.

 How can you add these incredible qualities to your arsenal?
 Don’t stop at the mere interpretation of the film.
 Look further into the clinical history.
 Read up everything about the disease entity.
-Find out facts that would be clinical relevant for your patient’s care.
+Find out facts that would be clinically relevant to your patient’s care.
 Always look at priors that may have relevance to your case.
 Don’t be lazy with any of your imaging cases!